SerratedSharp/CSharpWasmRecipes/README.md

 Compiling C#/.NET to the WebAssembly format enables several capabilities and benefits:

 - Run C#/.NET in the browser client-side using a secure sandbox.
-- Allows client side or UI logic to be implemented in C# in lieu of Javascript.
+- Allows client-side or UI logic to be implemented in C# in lieu of Javascript.
-- Ability to leverage the ecosystem of .NET frameworks and libraries to implement client side logic.
+- Ability to leverage the ecosystem of .NET frameworks and libraries to implement client-side logic.
 - Implement reusable logic in C# which can be leveraged by existing Javascript implementations.
 - Improve developer productivity by reducing the impact of context switching between C# and Javascript.
 - Reduce duplication of logic such as API models and validation logic which would previously have been implemented both server-side and client-side in C# and Javascript respectively.
 - Run intensive client-side code with close to native performance in a precompiled AoT (ahead-of-time) format.
-- Reduce server load where processing such as HTML templating can be offloaded client side.
+- Reduce server load where processing such as HTML templating can be offloaded client-side.
 - Expands the ecosystem of code/logic sharing across platforms and programming languages.

-Note that a C# WASM package can be used client side with any server side technology, and is not limited to ASP.NET.
-The compiled WASM package is served and downloaded to the browser as static files, and then executed client side.
+Note that a C# WASM package can be used client-side with any server side technology, and is not limited to ASP.NET.
+The compiled WASM package is served and downloaded to the browser as static files, and then executed client-side.
 For example, a github.io page which only supports static content can serve a C# WASM package.

 In the case of WASI, where WebAssembly can be executed in other contexts besides the browser, much of the above applies and additionally: